input-output-hk/essential-cardano-content/content/video/the-safest-way-to-store-your-ada.md

 ---
-title: The SAFEST Way To Store Your ADA
+title: The safest way to store your ada
 tags:
   - Staking
   - Paper wallet